 This morning, I called the hair salon that does beard bleaching to schedule a whitening job on my beard and hair for two weeks out.
 This evening, I found out that I'll have to reschedule the whitening to a later date (probably two weeks later), due to a conflict with an event for my son.
 Ah, the joys of being a parent.
 Oh well...
 I have to enjoy him while I can, because at the end of this month, he is off to Marine boot camp.

 This weekend, I attended the District 37 Toastmasters spring conference.
 In and of itself, this had nothing to do with Christmas, or Santa Claus.
 However, I did want to mention it here in that I had the opportunity to do some cheap advertising in the conference program.
 I really don't expect to get a lot of return on the ad, but it did make some of my fellow Toastmasters aware of me, and realize that I had a reason for growing a white beard.
-In addition, I did here one person suggest that Santa might be able to make an appearance at the fall conference.
+In addition, I did here one person suggest that S

 The post Christmas enthusiasm is beginning to wear off, and it's getting more and more difficult to muster the Christmas Spirit as we move into Spring and Summer.
 Yes, I am moving forward with preparations for the next season, but I find that much of what I have to do is wait for the next thing.

 As the title of this post suggests, it has been a taxing week.
 No, not really difficult, although it was busy.
 Just not in a Santa Claus way.
 Although I was off work this past week, I didn't get as many of the items on my honey-do list complete as I would have liked (painting and yard work).
 It seemed like every evening or day was occupied by some Toastmasters related event or other (contest season).
-Perhaps the worst of it was yesterday and today... when I knocked out my taxes for the year.
-Yes, I do my own, and completely by hand.
-Well, I use spreadsheets to crunch the numbers, but I created them myself, and update them year to year.
-Just an idiosyncrasy of mine, but I've been doing it since the 80's.
-But that's finished (owe: $800+), and I was able to turn to other things.
+Perhaps the worst of it was yesterday and today... when I knocked out my taxes for the year

 Slipping into the role of Santa Claus is something that most of here have learned to do, but as a novice Santa, I am finding that there is more complexity in the Business of Santa Claus than I predicted before I stared.
 I'm not just talking about the dollars and sense of what gear needs to be purchased, or how much is a fair rate for your time in the big chair or at an event.
 No, I'm speaking of the little things.

 As I mentioned in my last blog entry, my website is up.
 Today, I can report that I have made it visible to search engines, and enabled Google Analytics.
 Yes, my site is finished, at least enough to feel that it is worthy of display.
-Sure, I'm still planning to tweak bits and pieces, and add frequent blog entries (both as Santa, as well as the North Pole News) as well as episodes of "The Story of Santa", which will eventually end up in book form, but for now will provide a distraction to younger readers who find my site.
+Sure, I'm still planning to tweak bits and pieces, and add frequent blog entries (both as Santa, as well as the North Pole News) as well as episodes of "The Story of Santa", which will eventually end up in book form, but for now will provide a distraction to youn

 The last couple of weeks have been busy, between getting my photos and the website launched, as well as doing things for work, etc. Yesterday saw a continuation of that, we my wife and I driving from Raleigh to Alexandria National Cemetery to pay respects to her grandmother, who passed a year ago.

 I did take time during the middle of last week to add a couple of posts to my website, since it had been a little while.
-My intent is to start adding a post to the blog almost every day, and I've set up a story line that should occupy at least a few of these posts.
-If you want to know what it is, you have to go read it.
+My intent is to start adding a post to the blog almost every day, a

 Well, I got the photos from our professional photographer last Thursday, and of course immediately started putting them into my web site.
 The photographer sent us the best 20 or so pictures, and I culled through that list to come up with the best image for each page of the site.
 From there, it was crop and scale, and position the text boxes until everything was looking the way that it should.
-Unfortunately, that took up a lot of my time, since I had to get the site ready for Gatlingburg, as well as create business card mock-ups, resulting in not having time or energy to post here, or on my Santa Claus blog on the website.
-Hopefully, now that the web site is ALMOST ready for prime time, I'll have time to get back to the blog(s).
+Unfortunately, that took up a lot of my time, since I had to get the site ready for Gatlingburg, as w

 Spent several hours today having professional photos taken.
 Except for having to wear a hot Santa Suit, the session was a lot of fun.
 The studio tells me that the pictures will be processed and available in about a week, which I'm really looking forward to.
 In addition to having to complete my website, I need to get my GigSalad account set up, and make up a new set of business cards and so forth, in preparation for Gattlingburg.